 Things to Know about SIFF Festival

-How SIFF Festival passes and ticket packages work: First, you simply purchase a SIFF Festival pass or ticket package.
+How SIFF works: First, you purchase a SIFF Festival pass or ticket package.
+(You can purchase single tickets, but you save on packages of 6 or more tickets.)
 Then review the schedule in the SIFF Film Festival Guide and choose which movies to see (over 400 film screenings).
 Finally, request or reserve a ticket.
 If a film is likely to be popular, reserve a ticket as well in advance as possible, or you may find the film is sold out.

 How to choose which films to see: If you are a film buff, you don’t need any help.
 If you are new to the SIFF Festival or otherwise overwhelmed by the choices, here are some of the ways I’ve chosen which films to see from among the 400 choices.
 No one way seems to work better than another; sometimes you like the film and sometimes you don’t.
 That’s part of the fun.